Ernest Health Rehabilitation Hospital

 Possible Key Issues:

-Staff have not identified any key issues based on the request to develop this site into a hospital.
+Staff has identified the following key issue based on the request to develop this site into a hospital:

 Public Engagement